Local Missions supported by First Presbyterian Church:

 Food is collected the third Sunday of each month for emergency food banks at St. Patrick's Catholic Church, East Wayne Street Center, and Wellspring Social Services.

-For the February 17 collection, agencies are asking for family-sized soup (any flavor), cake mix, frosting, hot chocolate mix, and instant drink mixes (Kool-Aid, CountryTime, etc).
+For the April 21 collection, agencies are asking for baked beans, canned corn, instant mashed potatoes, canned pasta sauce (no glass please), pasta (any variety), canned fruit, lemonade mix.
 Budgeted church funds are used to purchase additional cases (2,395 in 2018) of food products.

 On the third weekend of every month, a group of church volunteers prepares and serves over 150 Sunday evening meals for the downtown Rescue Mission.
 The Mission and the church welcome all to enjoy the home cooked meal.
 The homeless, the working poor, families and singles, all are encouraged to come.